tito10047/php-defer/README.md

 }
 ```

-`3.` *Deferred functions can`t modify return values when is type, but can content of reference to array or object.*
+`3.` *Deferred functions can`t modify return values when is type, but can modify content of
+reference to array or object.*

 In this example, a deferred function increments increment `$o->i` *after* the surrounding
 function returns but not modify returned `$i`.
-Thus, this example print `2-3`:
+This example print `2-3`:
 ```php
 function c() {
 	$i=1;